jasonyang26b/Python-Machine-Learning/README.md

 <summary><b>Week 4.3 - roc_curve and pr_curve </b></summary>

 ##### What is `roc_curve`
+- probability the model ranks a random positive above a random negative, range from 0 to 1, 0.5 is random.
+- at each cutoff, how many positives have I caught vs. how many negatives have I falsely caught.

 ##### What is `pr_curve`
 - pr_curve (precision-recall curve) plots precision (y-axis) against recall (x-axis) across all classification thresholds (from 1 to 0) for a binary classifier.